Azure/aace/CognitiveSearch/Deployment/readme.md

 1. Follow [these](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-2.4.0) instructions

 1. Using `cd` commands, navigate to the cloned or extracted folder and run ```.\setup.ps1``` in a PowerShell terminal.
-If you get an error, run the terminal as an administrator and run command again.
+If you get a permission related error, run the terminal as an administrator and run command again.

 ### Step 3 - PowerShell Privileges